nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Refer to the [Stage Constructors](#stage-constructors) section for more details.

-If instead mutating the dataframe in place is undesirable, we could make a copy of the dataframe with the `MessageMeta.copy_dataframe` method and return a new `MessageMeta`.
+If instead mutating the DataFrame in place is undesirable, we could make a copy of the DataFrame with the `MessageMeta.copy_dataframe` method and return a new `MessageMeta`.
 Note however that this would come at the cost of performance and increased memory usage.
 We could do this by changing the `on_data` method to:
 ```python
 def on_data(self, message: MessageMeta) -> MessageMeta:
     # Get a copy of the DataFrame from the incoming message